Noah2610/deathfloor/docs/DESIGN.md

 - Basic shooting:
   Spawns projectiles in walking direction in a set interval.
 - Basic LOS react:
-  When player enters their LOS (LOS as in 1 rectangular hitbox that is being projected in front of them in walking direction) do something else / switch state.
+  When player enters their LOS (LOS as in 1 rectangular hitbox that is being projected in front of them in walking direction) do something / change state.
 For example Basic Shooting.
 - Basic charging:
 - Delay:
   A manually set time that makes the enemy loops what its currently doing before continuing on with next behavior.
 Can be set "between" 2 behavioral states / at the transition between them.
 For example: Basic react shooting enemy spots player.
 Instead of instantly entering shooting state, the delay is run first.
 Then enter next state, in this case shooting.